Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

+= 3.15.1 =
+* Pass webMasterId as custom parameter in the requests.

 = 3.15.0 =
 * Fix message on the thank-you page after a declined, then approved transaction.
 * Update the clientUniqueId on each updateOrder request.